 “Les Chemins de fer du Creusot” tell us that, although 241P17 will put in an appearance at the May 7th and 8th “Gathering of steam locomotives” at Le Creusot, it will not be operating any trains during 2022 and in fact the tour programme (see below) is to be operated by 2-8-0 140C27, built in 1917 by North British in Glasgow! like the one illustrated here (Sarrguemines, 1969).

-We hope that they will again plan a number of runs with 241P17 in 2022.
-Hopefully there will again be a France + Switzerland trip in September 2022 – with 241P again double-headed with 241A65 within Switzerland; and we are happy to make individual bookings for you on all of the CFC trips, including Eurostar + TGV rail to and from Le Creusot where all the journeys start; and appropriate hotel accommodation; and if you need it, transport between the TGV station and the town station (where the special trains start and finish).
+We are happy to make individual bookings for you on all of these CFC trips, including Eurostar + TGV rail to and from Le Creusot where some of these journeys start; or flight to Nimes for the June 4 & 5 steam tour to Burgandy; and appropriate hotel accommodation; and if you need it, transport between the TGV station and the town station (where the special trains start and finish).

-We can of course book hotel accommodation for you, and as licensed and bonded agents for SNCF we can offer special (RIT = Rail Inclusive Tour) return fares from St. Pancras to Le Creusot TGV and return – best available fares and hotel rates will be quoted at time of booking, and the suggested train times accessed by the link below, will be confirmed.
+We can of course book this hotel accommodation for you, and as licensed and bonded agents for SNCF we can offer special (RIT = Rail Inclusive Tour) return fares from St. Pancras to Le Creusot TGV and return – best available fares and hotel rates will be quoted at time of booking, and train times confirmed.